coffebar/telegram-claude-relay/README.md

 5. You see Claude's responses and tool usage in real-time

 The bot now includes comprehensive tool transparency with specific formatting for each Claude tool (Bash, Edit, Read, Write, etc.), making it easy to see exactly what Claude is doing at each step.

+**Note:** You can interact with the same Claude session from anywhere - directly in tmux locally, via SSH from another machine, or through this Telegram bot.

 ### Claude Code Hooks Integration